 Why should you participate in Action Alerts?

 Tell your members of Congress what’s important to you.
-Never forget, you are constituent and you have the power to hold your members of Congress accountable.
+Never forget, you are a constituent and you have the power to hold your members of Congress accountable.

-Be part of a movement of peace builders.
+Be part of a movement of peacebuilders.
 CMEP keeps track of how many individuals from a particular district or state take action.
-During meetings with congressional offices we share with them how many of their constituents took action.
+During meetings with congressional offices, we share with them how many of their constituents took action.

 Find your elected officials HERE.

-When entering your address into the form please spell out all words in the address.
-Avoid using abbreviations such as Dr., Ave, NW, etc. and instead use Drive, Avenue, North West, etc. Please make sure to avoid using symbols or extra spaces.
+When entering your address into the form, please spell out all words in the address.
+Avoid using abbreviations such as Dr., Ave, NW, etc., and instead use Drive, Avenue, North West, etc. Please make sure to avoid using symbols or extra spaces.
 Thank you!